noelbray/clone-repository-with-git/README.md

 # clone-repository-with-git
-Doing my bet to learn Git by reading the Pro Git Book and trying to implement some things along the way.
+Doing my bet to learn Git by reading the Pro Git Book and trying to implement some things in it.